 Retail is crucial to our economy–and so are the 16 million who work in the sector.
 How can we make sure these people have satisfying, rewarding careers?
-As a part of our larger Sync Our Signals (SOS) initiative, Hope Street Group began managing the Retail Community of Practice, funded by Walmart and Walmart Foundation’s $100 million Opportunity Initiative, in 2015.
-Walmart and Walmart Foundation have funded leading workforce organizations and retail experts; with Hope Street Group’s leadership, these grantees and partner employers are working to improve the lives of the millions working in retail by: 1) making sure that employers know what skills they should look for in job candidates and 2) helping individuals get these skills for the jobs–and promotions–they want.
+As a part of our larger Sync Our Signals (SOS) initiative, Hope Street Group began managing the Retail Community of Practice, funded by Walmart Giving’s $100 million Opportunity Initiative, in 2015.
+Walmart Giving has funded leading workforce organizations and retail experts; with Hope Street Group’s leadership, these grantees and partner employers are working to improve the lives of the millions working in retail by: 1) making sure that employers know what skills they should look for in job candidates and 2) helping individuals get these skills for the jobs–and promotions–they want.
 Learn more about the RCOP grantees and how they support this Sync Our Signals work below.

 *Source: Bureau of Labor Statistics

 ACCORDING TO THE CENSUS BUREAU’S 2012 CURRENT POPULATION SURVEY, NEARLY 50 PERCENT OF WORKERS IN RETAIL TRADES OVER AGE 25 HAVE A HIGH SCHOOL DIPLOMA OR LESS.